-Bored of the Brits?
-A Guide to the Stunning Swedish Royal Family: Scandals, Romance, Heartbreak & Ridiculously Adorable Kids
+Scandals, Romance, Heartbreak, Adorable Kids: A Complete Guide to the Swedish Royal Family

 The young couple first welcomed an heir of their own in February 2012 when Princess Estelle was born to much national fanfare.
 "There is a radiant, happy new mother with a baby in her arms," proud dad Prince Daniel told reporters at Karolinska Hospital.
 "There is something special about becoming parents."
 The doctor who delivered Sweden's first royal baby in 30 years said he hadn't left Stockholm since New Year's to ensure that he'd be there when the moment arrived.

-The now 5-year-old Estelle, whom her mother has described as "curious, social and brave," is second in line to the Swedish throne.
+The now 7-year-old Estelle, whom her mother has described as "curious, social and brave," is second in line to the Swedish throne.
 Her brother, Prince Oscar, was born in March 2016, even though the little princess famously wished for a hamster instead of a sibling.

-Meanwhile, Estelle and her dad boosted their international caché just this week when a video of the princess doing somersaults went viral.
+Meanwhile, Estelle and her dad boosted their international caché in October 2017 when a video of the princess doing somersaults went viral.
 Prince Daniel talks (in Swedish) about his nonprofit Generation Pep, which works to educate kids about the importance of staying active and helps provide opportunities to do so, and then even gets in on the somersault fun himself.

+Victoria celebrated her 42nd birthday in July with her whole family, including parents and siblings, with Madeleine and her husband flying in from London for the occasion.
+In August, she joined her dad at World Water Week 2019 in Stockholm, a global conference that addresses international development and sustainability issues.

-Seven years ago, while Princess Victoria was getting prepared to settle down with Prince Daniel, her younger brother, Prince Carl Philip, was just beginning to stir things up.
+Nine years ago, while Princess Victoria was getting prepared to settle down with Prince Daniel, her younger brother, Prince Carl Philip, was just beginning to stir things up.

 At the time, the dashing prince—a world-class athlete who served in the Swedish Navy (he was appointed major in 2014), studied graphic design and loved racing cars—had broken up with his longtime girlfriend and moved on with model and yoga teacher Sofia Hellqvist, who had also been a finalist on the Survivor-esque show Paradise Hotel in 2005.